kechankrisna/ldpquote/README.md

 ## Getting Started

 > - git clone https://github.com/kechankrisna/ldpquote.git
-> - flutter install
+> - cd ldpquote
-> - flutter update
+> - flutter pub upgrade
 > - make sure you have installed flutter and dart extension idea on your IDE or otherwise you have to run command below
 > - flutter run ios or flutter run android